 - Have access to a teacher or mentor with whom to discuss personal, practice or Dharma issues as they arise.

-- Agree to a trial period of going inside a prison for 4 visits or for a three month period (whichever comes first) before making a commitment.
+- Agree to a trial period of going inside a prison for four visits or for a three month period (whichever comes first) before making a commitment.

 - After a successful trial period, willing to make a commitment of two years of service.